Menu

 Overview

 The goal of this elective is to expose medical students to the everyday practice of pathology in an academic medical center.
 Pathologists practice in a wide variety of disciplines or subspecialties in diverse settings.
-Students will have the opportunity to spend time at University Hospital of Brooklyn with pathology attendings and residents working in a number of these areas, e.g., surgical pathology, cytopathology, transfusion medicine, chemical pathology, autopsy pathology, hematopathology, molecular pathology, and neuropathology.
+Students will have the opportunity to spend time at University Hospital at Downstate with pathology attendings and residents working in a number of these areas, e.g., surgical pathology, cytopathology, transfusion medicine, chemical pathology, autopsy pathology, hematopathology, molecular pathology, and neuropathology.
 Students may observe routine microscopic sign-outs of surgical pathology cases, gross examination and sectioning of surgical specimens, sign-out of cytopathology slides or fine needle aspirations, autopsy cases; attend and participate in brain cutting with neuropathologists; observe and discuss appropriate distribution of blood products with transfusion medicine pathologists; discuss laboratory management and chemical pathology with clinical pathologists; and attend case presentations, unknown case conferences, journal clubs, tumor boards, and other conferences.
 Students are required to keep a daily log briefly summarizing their activities during these two weeks.
 At the conclusion of the two-week period, this log should be returned to Denise Leggard along with a one-page essay describing an interesting diagnostic case or laboratory problem you encountered during the elective (see requirements below).

 Course Objectives: